kunhwiko/concepts/cloud/kubernetes/B-components.md

 ```
 a) Controllers act as non-terminating control loops that continue to poll from the API server to oversee the state of
    various components.
 Controllers communicates with the API server to trigger events that move from the current state
    to a desired state when necessary.
-Basic controllers such as node, replication, service account, job controllers are
+Basic controllers such as node, service account, job controllers are compiled into
-   compiled into a single binary and run as a single process known as the "kube controller manager".
+   a single binary and run as a single process known as the "kube controller manager".
 b) Cloud controller managers allow the cluster to interact with the cloud provider's API.
 These controllers allow cloud
    providers to implement platform logic for managing nodes, routes, volumes, load balancer services etc.
 c) Customer controller managers can be written to manage user defined custom resources following the KRM approach.